otaviocc/Coltrane/README.md

 swift run -c release NQueensDemo 16 12 3
 ```

 Counts the solutions to the N-Queens problem by bitmask backtracking, spawning a task per branch down to a cutoff depth.
-Recursive fork/join like Fibonacci, but the branches prune to very different sizes — imbalanced subtrees, the case work-helping is built for.
+Recursive fork/join like Fibonacci, but the branches prune to very different sizes, imbalanced subtrees, the case work-helping is built for.
 Default `joinedSubtree` policy.
 Arguments: `[n] [maxVPs] [cutoffDepth]` (n=15 has 2,279,184 solutions).

 ### MonteCarloPiDemo